-NVIDIA Control Panel Missing or Not Showing Up (EASY FIXES)
+NVIDIA Control Panel Missing [SOLVED]

 You may be very annoyed when you get this issue.
-You can’t adjust your NVIDIA graphics preferences without this control panel.
+You can’t adjust your NVIDIA graphics preferences without this Control Panel.
 And you may want to find a method to bring it back.

 But don’t worry.
 Here are a few methods that can help you fix this issue.
 They have helped many NVIDIA graphics users, and may now be able to help you.
-Follow the steps below and you can see your NVIDIA Control Panel again.

 Your NVIDIA Control Panel may be hidden by Windows during the upgrade from a previous version or by software that has accidentally changed the graphics settings.
 You can open NVIDIA Control Panel in Windows Control Panel and then show it in your desktop context menu.
 To do so: